Pianist, Composer, Educator

 After beginning piano at age 8, he was accepted to the Conservatory of Udine, where he completed ten years of intensive classical piano training.
 During this period, while playing in local bands, he developed an interest in improvised music, which later led him toward the jazz idiom.

-At the age of 19 he was accepted into the Jazz program in Udine, where he earned both his Bachelor’s and Master’s degrees, being mentored by Italian masters Glauco Venier, Michele Corcella, Alfonso Deidda, Claudio Filippini.
+At the age of 19 he was accepted into the Jazz program where he earned both his Bachelor’s and Master’s degrees, being mentored by Italian masters Glauco Venier and Michele Corcella.

 After years of hard work and commitment in Italy, he was admitted to the Master’s program at the City College of New York in 2018.
 While in New York he has been privileged to be mentored by piano legend Fred Hersch, as well as many other influential musicians such as Kevin Hays, Steve Wilson, Bruce Barth, Ray Gallon, Mike Holober, Glenn Zaleski, Leo Genovese, and David Virelles.